Routing events to processes

 2This could end with a successful income confirmation.
 However, it could also end with new findings regarding the applicant's employment status.
 We learn that the applicant is actually unemployed.

-3In this case, a conditional event watching this data (e.g. a process variable changed by the human task) triggers and causes the process to reconsider the consequences of the new findings.
+3In this case, a conditional event watching this data (e.g. a process variable changed by the user task) triggers and causes the process to reconsider the consequences of the new findings.

 Camunda 8 does not yet support a conditional event.